How to rethink your home office: 4 tips from a renowned furniture designer

 There are many people who don’t have the luxury of a separate home office.
 But Pardo says with some thoughtful design tweaks, it is possible to create a productive workspace.
 The key is to quickly convert the room back to its original purpose in the home, so the stresses of work don’t impinge on the time you might spend decompressing or connecting with family members.

 In his own New York apartment, for instance, he set up a rolling desk that he uses during the day, but that can be moved out of sight at dinnertime or during the weekend.
 If your preferred workspace is your dinner table, Pardo says you should consider getting some storage containers, so you can quickly put all of your work stuff out of sight at the end of the workday.
-Knoll has created a set of felted baskets that are specifically designed for this purpose, but Pardo says any containers would work.
+Muuto, a design firm recently acquired by Knoll, has created a set of felted baskets that are specifically designed for this purpose, but Pardo says any containers would work.
 The idea is to put away your documents and electronics quickly, without a lot of fuss, so you and your family can have meals together without the stress of the workday lingering in the room.
 (If you work in your bedroom, this same logic applies, since you don’t want to be thinking about work when you’re getting ready for bed.)

 Build in movement